 3. Locate your nearest recycling centre

-Supermarkets often have a recycling centre that you can go to, but you can also find out where your nearest recycling centre is by heading to recyclenow’s recycling locator.
+Supermarkets often have a recycling centre that you can go to, but you can also find out where your nearest recycling centre is by heading to a recycling locator tool.

 4. Empty and clean out recyclable items

-Items which you are wanting to recycle should ideally be emptied of any other rubbish and washed, particularly glass jars.
+Items which you are wanting to recycle should ideally be emptied of any other rubbish and washed out thoroughly, particularly glass jars for hygiene reasons.

 Not only will this mean that they are easier to be recycled, but it will also prevent any unwanted smells escaping from your bins.

 5. Don’t forget to recycle other items around your home